About the Breast Reconstruction Awareness Campaign

 The Breast Reconstruction Awareness Campaign promotes education, awareness and access to breast reconstruction for women who have undergone lumpectomy or mastectomy due to breast cancer.

-The ongoing campaign brings together women, family members, caregivers and the media to help close the loop on breast cancer by informing all women of their breast reconstruction options.
+The ongoing campaign brings together women, family members, caregivers, plastic surgeons and the media to help close the loop on breast cancer by informing all women of their breast reconstruction options.

 Donations to the campaign go to the Breast Reconstruction Awareness Fund, which supports breast reconstruction research and provides financial assistance to organizations helping uninsured or under-insured women who choose to have reconstruction following breast cancer surgery.